javerria/sticky_notes/README.md

 - **Database**:
   - SQLite (default for Django projects)

+## Authentication

+The project includes an authentication system using Django's authentication functionality.
+Users can log in with different permissions based on their roles:

+**Reader**: Can view notes only.

+**Poster**: Can add, edit, and delete notes.

+User roles and permissions are managed using Django's admin interface, which allows for efficient administration of large numbers of users.
+By assigning users to groups, permissions can be managed collectively, ensuring a scalable approach to user management.

+## Testing
+The project includes a tests.py file to test the functionality of the notes app.
+Run the tests to ensure everything is working correctly:

+    python manage.py test notes_app

 ## Installation

 To get a local copy of the project up and running, follow these steps: